Bmithbs/start-academic/content/authors/admin/_index.md

   url: http://www.bit.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computer vision and intelligent processing of remote sensing images.
+bio: My research interests include computer vision and intelligent processing of remote sensing images, If you have any academic question, please drop me a email.

 # Interests to show in About widget
 interests: